This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SamsClubMag #CollectiveBias

 - Preheat the oven to 375 degrees.

-- Put the cashews in a medium saucepan and cover by 1-inch of clean water.
+- Put the cashews in a medium saucepan and cover by 1-inch of water.
 Bring it to a boil and let it cook for 10 minutes.
 Drain any excess water and set aside.

-- Next, start cooking the quinoa in a medium saucepan.
-Once you have the quinoa cooking, saute the diced onions in 3-4 tbsp of vegetable broth in a separate large pan over medium heat until the onions are soft and translucent, about 8-10 minutes.
+- While the cashews and the quinoa are cooking, saute the diced onions in vegetable broth or oil in a large pan over medium heat for 10 minutes or until they are soft and translucent.

-- Tomatoes - Cut the top of the tomatoes.
+- Cut the top of the tomatoes.
 Use a grapefruit spoon (with a serrated edge) to gently slip into the tomatoes and scoop out all the seeds and membranes.
 Be careful not to break through the tomato skin and make a hole.
-Spoon ½ cup of the pesto quinoa filling into each tomato and put the tops back on.

 - Carefully remove the tomatoes from the oven and let it cool for a few minutes before you garnish with fresh basil.
-Serve and enjoy!

 Notes